LewF-Dev/to-do-list/README.md

 - **Bootstrap**: For offering a responsive framework that made UI design easier.

 - **FullCalendar.js**: For providing a robust calendar integration.

+- **ChatGPT**: for providing valuable insights, coding assistance, and answering technical queries throughout the development process.
+Its guidance was instrumental in overcoming challenges and enhancing the functionality of the application.

 ## License
 The MIT License (MIT)